-There are three components you need to master in order to speak Thai properly – (1) The 5 Thai tones (2) 32 Thai vowels and (3) 44 Thai consonants.
+There are three components you need to master in order to read and write Thai properly – (1) The 5 Thai tones (2) 32 Thai vowels and (3) 44 Thai consonants.
 When I was new to Thailand, I got lost in Siam / สยาม.
 I pronounced Siam as the Singlish way of pronouncing “siam / make way”.
 However, Siam should actually be pronounced as “sai-yam”.
 Because I was unable to pronounce the word properly, nobody understood me and I ended up going round in circles.
-Point to note: If you cannot identify and pronounce the Thai tones, vowels and consonants properly, you will forever be handicapped when it comes to conversing with a Thai 😨
+Point to note: If you cannot identify and pronounce the Thai tones, vowels and consonants properly, you will forever be handicapped when it comes to texting with a Thai 😨

 - 1. Identifying and Pronouncing the Thai Tones